nomuus/protonvpn-qubes-rpc/INSTALL.md

 Once configured, administration should primarily consist of adding and removing tags that control access to the RPC services.

+## ProtonVPN Linux

+For install instructions of the Linux CLI, see the official guide: https://protonvpn.com/support/linux-vpn-tool/

+For source code of the official Linux CLI, see: https://github.com/ProtonVPN/linux-cli

 ## NetVM RPC services
----

 ProtonVPN RPC services are implemented as per [Qubes documentation](https://www.qubes-os.org/doc/qrexec).
 The Qubes services call the [Official ProtonVPN Linux CLI](https://github.com/ProtonVPN/linux-cli) using the official `protonvpn-cli` command line tool.
-Services are intended to be executed on the NetVM from another domain usng the Qrexec Framework.
+Services are intended to be executed on the NetVM from another domain using the Qrexec Framework.

 Documentation for this project's RPC services are located [here](./SERVICES.md).